gammaled/guled-investment-group/README.md

   <summary><strong>What didn't make the cut and why:</strong></summary>
   My <strong>wireframes</strong> and the website in each display format have ended up looking different to each other.
 This is my first project in UI/UX and I have noticed that what I planned to do did not work in reality in terms of UX/UI.
 My wireframes looked amazing but it did not translate so well on the different device screen.

   This is my first project in UI/UX, as a result there were a few features that ended up taking too much time and became too difficult for me to do.
+I shall return to them later on.
 </details>

 ## Technologies Used